 What are the reasons to switch from website builders to CMS?
 Actually, the causes to migrate from one platform to another may be numerous.
 Even though, website builders are convenient, simple, intuitive, feature-laden and affordable, their functionality may not be enough to grow your website.
 In such situations, users may intend to switch from website builders to CMS, which are generally more powerful and provide deeper functionality, granting freedom of actions.
 Whatever reason you have to switch between the platforms, you will also have two options.
 Here they go:

-The Use of Website Migration Programs
+The Use of Website Migration Services

 Manual Website Transfer

 To switch from Wix to WordPress, you can also complete a set of manual steps to properly transfer your website content and design elements.
 Here is a brief overview of steps you should undertake to make your DIY website migration a success:

 - Pick the best hosting for your website as WordPress does not offer integrated hosting solutions.
 When making the choice, mind the cost of hosting plans and the terms they include.
 Generally, the cost of hosting may start with $3-5 per month to reach up to $150.
 This depends upon the system you will go for.
 The cost of hosting a website with Bluehost, for example, constitutes only $2.95/mo only.
 This is currently the best hosting solution for WordPress websites.

 - Install WordPress.
 This is easy, quick and free as the CMS does not charge any fees for download and installation.

 - Copy Website Design.
 As far as WordPress does not allow copying the entire website design as it is, your task is to create a similar project, customizing one of WordPress templates.
 Mind, however, that WordPress templates can also be paid and their cost may reach up to $100 per one theme.